Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/ai/Transformation.md

+# Transformation

+ai/Transformation.md

+This is an AI article about the Transformation

+## Prompt

+write about Transformation

+---

+## AI Response

+---

 Call to Transformation: Aligning Your Plans with God's

 We all have plans for our lives.
 We want to be healthy, wealthy, powerful, and comfortable.
 We work